 They do not prematurely settle on identifying those metrics; they begin with flexibility in their role and take the needed time (often a year or longer) to define success metrics -- which often need to go beyond process measures.

 Personal leadership style also matters.
 The role demands passionate belief in the mission, optimism, and perseverance: A shared characteristic among HHS’ recent CTOs has been an “unfair advantage of total joy and belief that we’re on the right path," Susannah Fox explains.
-“My favorite definition of an entrepreneur is someone who goes towards a goal without regard for the resources they currently control.”
-She laughs: “Boy, does that describe this job.
+[Fox, S., in-person interview with Policy Design Lab, August 5, 2016] “My favorite definition of an entrepreneur is someone who goes towards a goal without regard for the resources they currently control.”
+[Fox, S., in-person interview with Policy Design Lab, August 5, 2016] She laughs: “Boy, does that describe this job.
 You're given little money and a very small staff, and being asked to tackle 18 different agendas at the same time.
 You have to have an inner drive that no one can extinguish."
+[Fox, S., in-person interview with Policy Design Lab, August 5, 2016]

 Implementation insights for setting up a CINO to succeed: